-

 "Red zone" is a zone in or contiguous to a permitted area that could have potential hazards to workers or to the public.

-"Retention basin" means a stormwater management facility which that, similar to a detention basin, temporarily impounds runoff and discharges its outflow through an outlet to a downstream channel.
-A retention basin is a permanent impoundment.
+whichthat, similar to a detention basin, temporarily impounds runoff and discharges its outflow through an outlet to a downstream channel.
+A retention basin is a permanent impoundment."Sediment basin" means a depression formed from the construction of a barrier or dam built to retain sediment and debris.

-"Sheet flow," also called or "overland flow," means shallow, unconcentrated and irregular flow down a slope.
-The length of strip for sheet flow usually does not exceed 200 feet under natural conditions.
+,"also calledor "overland flow," means shallow, unconcentrated and irregular flow down a slope.
+The length of strip for sheet flow usually does not exceed 200 feet under natural conditions."Slope drain" means tubing or conduit made of nonerosive material extending from the top to the bottom of a cut or fill slope.

-"Special diligence" means the activity and skill exercised by a good businessperson in a particular specialty, which must be commensurate with the duty to be performed and the individual circumstances of the case;, not merely the diligence of an ordinary person or nonspecialist.
+"Special diligence" means the activity and skill exercised by a good businessperson in a particular specialty, which must be commensurate with the duty to be performed and the individual circumstances of the case

-"Spill prevention, control, and countermeasure plan" or "SPCC plan" means the document that details the steps to prevent, control, and provide adequate countermeasures to certain petroleum product discharges.
+;, not merely the diligence of an ordinary person or nonspecialist."Spill prevention, control, and countermeasure plan" or "SPCC plan" means the document that details the steps to prevent, control, and provide adequate countermeasures to certain petroleum product discharges.

 "Stabilized" means able to withstand normal exposure to air and water flows without incurring erosion damage.